MaseehaG/SDlab1/report.md

 I created a git repo, thereafter I created 3 files according to the instructions given.
+I created a new branch called feature/student-details